 Khanyi is currently completing an LLM in International at UCT and has great interest in pursuing a career at the International Criminal Court.

-Rukshana is a Teaching Assistant in the Private Law Department, tutoring Systems and Context, Civil Procedure, African Customary Law and Property Law.
+Rukshana is the Head Teaching Assistant in the Private Law Department, tutoring Systems and Context, Civil Procedure, African Customary Law and Property Law.
 Her masters dissertation focuses on the potential of civil juries and lay assessors in South Africa.

 She obtained a LLM, LLB as well as a BSocSci in Public Policy & Administration from the University of Cape Town as an Oppenheimer scholar.
 She is also an admitted attorney, having practiced at a global law firm focusing on employment law, insurance litigation and competition law.

 Keanan is a Teaching Assistant in the Department of Private Law tutoring the Foundations of South African Law and the Law of Persons and Family courses.
-Keanan graduated with an LLB from the University of Cape Town in 2017.
-Thereafter, he completed his articles of clerkship and is due to be admitted as an Attorney of the High Court in 2020.
+Keanan graduated with an LLB from the University of Cape Town in 2017 and was admitted as an attorney of the High Court 2020.